Foremilk and Hindmilk

 - Try different positions: a laid-back position, or lying on your side, might help your baby manage a faster milk flow more easily.

-- Allow your baby to feed for as long as he wants to on each breast.
+- Allow your baby to feed for as long as they want to on each breast.

 - Try offering more frequent feeds: they can help baby take in more manageable amounts and avoid a build-up of large volumes of relatively ‘lower-fat milk’.